 Gather together the cords from your phone, computer, printer and any other pieces of equipment you have on your desk and in your workspace and clamp or tie them together.
 By bundling the loose wires in bunches, you eliminate the visual chaos and the hazard to your safety and efficiency in one fell swoop.

-By gaining an awareness of the time-stealers in your workday, you can eliminate them and increase your productivity dramatically.
+By gaining an awareness of the time-stealers in your workday and organizing your workspace, you can eliminate them and increase your productivity dramatically.
 Not only do you have more time and energy to focus on your career, but you have even more left over at the end of the day to devote to the non-work related parts of your life.

 How have you organized your desk and office to increase your productivity?
 What ways have you found to add time to your day?